hejhdiss/ncert-learn-ide-website/README.md

 ## 🖋 About the Author

-**Muhammed Shafin P** is a passionate software developer and an advocate for educational technology.
-With a deep interest in Python programming, he has dedicated his work to creating tools that make coding accessible to everyone.
+**Muhammed Shafin P** is a passionate software developer and a 12th-grade student from Chungathara, Nilambur, Kerala.
+With a deep interest in Python programming and technology, he has dedicated his efforts to creating tools that simplify learning and make coding accessible to everyone.

 For support, reach out at [hejhdiss@gmail.com](mailto:hejhdiss@gmail.com).